 In Tasmania's west, a series of giant dunes forms a vast expanse of sand that reaches several kilometres inland and extends 15 kilometres along the coast.

-The dunes were formed by the Roaring Forties, an uninterrupted wind current that blows from South America, gaining speed all the way to Tasmania.
+The dunes were formed by the Roaring Forties, an wind that blows uninterrupted from South America, gaining speed all the way to Tasmania.

 From the picnic area it's an easy 1.5 hr return walk through the dunes to Ocean Beach, Tasmania's longest beach.